Rules and Guidelines for Use of the Libraries

 The suspension will stand until the materials are returned or the replacement fees have been paid.

-If you owe the Library more than DKK 200 in overdue fees, your privileges will be suspended until the full amount is paid.
+If you owe the Library more than 200 DKK in overdue fees, your privileges will be suspended until the full amount is paid.
+You will be notified of the suspension via e-mail or SMS 8 days before it takes effect.

 You will be notified of the suspension via Digital Post 8 days before it takes effect.

-If you settle your account either by returning the materials or by paying the replacement fees and all overdue fees, your privileges will be restored.
-You can pay by credit card or MobilePay on our website or with cash at the Library.
-Each library also has one self-service-machine where you can pay your bills using MobilePay.
+If you settle your account, either by returning the materials or by paying the replacement fees and all overdue fees, your privileges will be restored within 72 hours.
+You can pay your fees using the payment system ”Betal din kommune”.

-If you do not respect common rules of conduct or do not follow the staff’s directions you may be expelled from the Library.
+If you do not respect common rules of conduct or refuse to follow the staff’s directions, you may be expelled from the library.

-You may also be expelled if you do not observe our rules of Internet ethics.
+You may also be expelled if you do not observe the library’s rules of Internet ethics.

 See our rules of Internet ethics (page in Danish).